Keep Up With McLean!

 Additional components of treatment include:

-Fernside is an integral component of the internationally recognized McLean Hospital Substance Use Disorders Division, which has an unparalleled history of clinical, research, and educational leadership in the field of addiction.
+Fernside is an integral component of the internationally recognized McLean Hospital Center of Excellence in Alcohol, Drugs, and Addiction, which has an unparalleled history of clinical, research, and educational leadership in the field of addiction.

 As one of McLean’s Signature Addiction Recovery Programs, Fernside is ideal for those who require treatment following the completion of detoxification or who have substance use disorders complicated by other mental health issues such as depression and anxiety.
 Individuals seeking longer-term individualized care in a discreet, serene setting or who require medication evaluation and management will also benefit from the programs.